jzumsteg/zumstegs-blog/_posts/2019-11-18-halloween-in-elmsford.md

 After the death of his father, John D. Rockefeller, Jr., in 1960, Nelson asked Marc Chagall to create a window in his memory.
-Chagall was delighted to do so, partly because he revered Henri Matisse and was honored to have a window in the same location as a Matisse work, but also because the Rockefellers had supported him too.
+Chagall was delighted to do so, partly because he revered Henri Matisse and was honored to have a window in the same location as a Matisse work, and also because the Rockefellers had supported him too.
 He created this window, on the Good Samaritan theme, because he looked upon John D. Rockefeller, Jr. as a good samaritan for all his philanthropic work.

 <figure class = "portrait">
 	<img src="{{"/assets/images/2019/11/DSC09000.jpg" | prepend: site.baseurl | prepend: site.url }}" alt="Image" />